Crispy, sweet cranberry walnut cookies with white chocolate, these easy cookies are totally addictive - impossible to stop at just one!

 How to store the cookies?

 Keep the cranberry walnut cookies in airtight containers.
-They will keep at room temperature for at least a week.
+They will keep at room temperature for about a week.

 Ingredients